Book Review: A book for tweens and teens about puberty and periods.

-So, Helloflo is a company that started their own menstrual-mailing business.
+So, Helloflo is a company that started its own menstrual-mailing business.
 Now, they do have a rather large blog with plenty of information about growing up, women’s stuff, puberty, periods, and all those things.

 This edition of the book came out in October 2017.
 This means that, at the time of this article, it is a recent book.

 Looking inside of this book, we can see it is well designed.
-It has bright colors, plenty of imagery, and is very eye catching.
+It has bright colors, plenty of imagery, and is very eye-catching.
 This is good for anyone interested in books for younger children

 What does it cover?
 Continuing from the previous topic, this book is very child friendly.
 It does not cover sex, masturbation, sexual feelings, or anything that parents may find hard to talk about.
 Instead, it is a guide about puberty; what puberty is, what periods are, and plenty more.